Update browser for a secure Minnesota Orchestra experience

 A Few Things to Know

 1. Juneteenth: Celebration of Freedom will feature a variety of music—some soft and some loud—because we know that different audience members like different levels of sound.
-Review our tip sheet (coming soon) to read about quiet spaces, noise-canceling headphones and other options which are available for tailoring the concert experience to fit your familys preferences.
+Review our Lobby Map to read about quiet spaces, noise-canceling headphones and other options which are available for tailoring the concert experience to fit your family s preferences.

 2. Come early to participate in lobby activities, including opportunities to try instruments, engage in creative movement, make art, learn more about the program and meet Minnesota Orchestra musicians.

-3. Prepare for the concert experience with our playlist, lobby map, pre-visit story and other materials available approximately 2 to 4 weeks before the concert.
+3. Prepare for the concert experience with our playlist, lobby map, pre-visit story.

 4. Juneteenth commemorates when enslaved African Americans in Galveston, Texas, were the last to be freed in the former Confederacy on June 19, 1865, two and a half years after the Emancipation Proclamation was signed by Abraham Lincoln.
 Though it’s often referred to as “America’s Second Independence Day,” Juneteenth wasn’t recognized as a federal holiday until June 2021.
 It became an official state holiday in Minnesota in February 2023.